OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:30

-In reply, Jesus said: “A man was going down from Jerusalem to Jericho, when he was attacked by robbers.
+In response, Jesus said: “A man was going down from Jerusalem to Jericho, when he was attacked by robbers.
 They stripped him of his clothes, beat him and went away, leaving him half dead.

 ## Luke 10:31